adamllryan/notes/CSE3521 - AI Survey/06_learning_agents_and_data.md

 *Test data*: We use a smaller subset of the training data (split off before we test it so that no test data present in training data or vice versa).

 # Data
 Our dataset is a collection of data instances or examples.
+Its definition depends on the problem.
+*Data representation*: This is the form that we store the data in.
+*Feature variables*: store numerical or categorical values.
+Numerical values are ordered and categorical are not.